 $79.99 per night (ask for the OEFFA group rate)

 Shuttle service is offered to the Dayton Convention Center.

-Parking is available in the Transportation Center garage for $6 per day, or at no cost for Crowne Plaza Dayton guests.
+Parking is available in the Transportation Center parking garage for $6 per day, or at no cost for Crowne Plaza Dayton guests.

 The garage is located one block east of the Dayton Convention Center on 5th St. at Jefferson St. The garage offers a covered skywalk on Level 1 that connects to the third floor of the convention center.